meetpaladiya44/Smartcache_CLI_Tool/README.md

 ### Common Issues

-#### "MONGODB_URI environment variable is required"
-Make sure you have set the `MONGODB_URI` environment variable in your `.env` file or system environment.

 #### "Invalid contract address"
 Ensure the contract address is a valid Ethereum address format (42 characters starting with 0x).

-#### "Failed to connect to MongoDB"
-Check your MongoDB Atlas connection string and ensure:
-- The cluster is running
-- Your IP is whitelisted
-- Credentials are correct
-- Network access is configured properly

 #### "Command not found: smart-cache"
 Make sure you installed the package globally: